uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyterlab.md

 The python icons you see in the image above, are Conda environments that open into a Notebook (like with Jupyter Notebooks) interface with the selected environment activated.

-### Creating a Conda Environment for use with JupyterLab
+### Creating a Conda Environment for Use With JupyterLab

 Please see instructions for creating a Conda environment in the [Creating an Environment for use with Jupyter Notebook](./ood_jupyter.md#creating-an-environment-for-use-with-jupyter-notebook) section.